chgl/fhir-server-exporter/README.md

 ...
 ```

-The container image is pushed to three registries:
+The container image is pushed to these registries:

-- `docker.io/chgl/fhir-server-exporter:latest`
+- docker.io/chgl/fhir-server-exporter:v2.1.9
-- `ghcr.io/chgl/fhir-server-exporter:latest`
+- ghcr.io/chgl/fhir-server-exporter:v2.1.9

-You are strongly encouraged to use the `vX.Y.Z` tags corresponding to the [releases](https://github.com/chgl/fhir-server-exporter/releases)
-instead of using `latest`.

-> **Warning**
-> Previous versions of the FHIR server exporter were pushed to quay.io/chgl/fhir-server-exporter.
-> This registry has been dropped and the image is now only available on docker.io and ghcr.io.

 ### Configuration